← Blog

 Three-layer cryptographic architecture

-Customer-facing (HMAC-SHA256, Argon2id), instance-to-instance (RFC 9421 + Ed25519), and data-at-rest (SHA-256 hash chain + Ed25519 signatures + AES-256-GCM).
+Customer-facing (HMAC-SHA256, Argon2id), instance-to-instance ( RFC 9421 HTTP Message Signatures + Ed25519), and data-at-rest (SHA-256 hash chain + Ed25519 signatures + AES-256-GCM).
 Every algorithm maps to a published standard.
 No bespoke constructions.

-Tamper-evident audit vault
+Tamper-evident audit chain

 Zero content inspection

-AGLedger records accountability metadata — who committed what, who delivered, who accepted.
+AGLedger records accountability metadata — who notarized what, who delivered, who accepted.
 It never inspects, stores, or processes your business data, prompts, or model outputs.
 In encrypted mode, the server stores only the encrypted envelope and an evidence hash.
 The customer holds the key.

 Post-quantum readiness